Lung Disease

 - Asthma causes airways to become inflamed and narrowed at times.

-- Bronchiectasis occurs when the lungs’ airways widen due to damage.
-Mucus can accumulate and increase the risk of infection.
+- Bronchiectasis occurs when the airways widen due to damage.
+Mucus can accumulate and put you at risk of infection.

 - Bronchiolitis is usually caused by a virus that builds up mucus in the airways.
-The build-up can lead to swelling and irritation in the bronchi (airways connecting the windpipe to the lungs) and make it difficult to breathe.
+It can lead to swelling and irritation in the bronchi, the airways connecting the windpipe to the lungs.

-- Chronic obstructive pulmonary disease (COPD) is a long-term inflammatory lung disease that blocks airflow between the bronchi and the lungs.
+- Chronic obstructive pulmonary disease (COPD) is a long-term inflammation that blocks airflow between the bronchi and the lungs.
 Chronic bronchitis and emphysema are considered types of COPD that affect different parts of the lungs.

 Diseases That Affect Lung Tissue